evert/evert.github.com/_posts/2018/2018-10-03-http-errors-package-for-typescript.md

 a tiny Typescript library with HTTP errors.

-Whenever I start a new Javascript-based project, whether that's on the server, or if I'm writing an API client with [Fetch][2], I often find myself do the same thing over and over again, which is to define a simple set of exceptions representing HTTP errors, like this:
+Whenever I start a new Javascript-based project, whether that's on the server, or if I'm writing an API client with [Fetch][2], I often find myself doing the same thing over and over again, which is to define a simple set of exceptions representing HTTP errors, like this: